Vol. 3: (The Subliminal Verses): Recording

-Musical and lyrical themes
+Music and lyrics

 Before the release of Vol. 3, band members had promised a more experimental album; drummer Jordison said that "it's almost as if Slayer was tapping on Radiohead".
 For the first time in Slipknot's career, songs such as "Circle" and "Vermilion Pt.
 2" were led by an acoustic rather than an electric guitar.
 According to Todd Burns of Stylus, songs such as "Pulse of the Maggots" and "Before I Forget" incorporate a "pounding metal" style.
 AllMusic wrote that tracks, such as "The Blister Exists", "Three Nil", and "Opium of the People", combine the two extremes of their recognizable metal edge with melody, and the most apparent shifts being in Taylor's vocal style, with relatively few songs relying solely on screamed vocals in comparison to their earlier work.
 Entertainment Weekly wrote that the album "[bounced] between over-powering speed-metal and haunting acoustic rock".

 Vol. 3: The Subliminal Verses is Slipknot's first album that does not warrant a Parental Advisory label, mainly because the lyrics of Vol. 3, compared to other Slipknot albums, are much less explicit in terms of profanity and obscure dark themes.
 While the standard edition does not feature the warning label, the special edition does due to the heavy profanity found in its bonus content.
 In a 2008 interview, guitarist Mick Thomson explained that vocalist Corey Taylor made a point of avoiding the use of profanity in response to claims that he relied on use of it.
 Only two instances of profanity occur on the album, which are the use of the word "bitched" in "Duality" and "bastards" which appears in the intro monologue for "Pulse of the Maggots".

 According to AllMusic, the lyrics of Vol. 3: (The Subliminal Verses) include metaphors and touch on themes that include anger, disaffection, and psychosis.
 Taylor's diversity in his vocal delivery was praised; Burns considered tracks like "Vermilion Pt.
 2" to have "stately vocal harmonies".
 Taylor's performance on the closing track "Danger – Keep Away" was specifically praised; Stylus called it the most "depressing and emotional" track on the album.
 Burns concluded that overall "the riffs have lost none of their impact, but it seems like finally the group also wants you to appreciate their vocal and lyrical impact."